deanishe/alfred-workflow/_sources/user-manual/persistent-data.txt

 It is easy to specify a custom file format for your stored data via the ``serializer`` argument if you want your data to be readable by the user or by other software.
-See :ref:`Serialization <serialization>` for more details.
+See :ref:`manual-serialization` for more details.

 .. tip::